kevinlondon/kevinlondon.github.io/_drafts/color_is_red.md

 > > > True
 > > > {% endhighlight %}

 That feels like it shouldn't work!
-After some more research, I came across a StackOverflow question that talked about this some more and it got me interested in it.
+After research, I came across a StackOverflow question that talked about this and it got me interested.
 I tweeted:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a
 href="https://twitter.com/hashtag/Python?src=hash">#Python</a>